-Imagine that your remote workforce and global creative team can all work together on the same files, no matter their time zone.
+Yes, your remote workforce and global creative team can all work together on the same files, no matter which time zone.
 Here are a few creative asset management software suggestions.

 Monday.com is a relatively newer player in the creative asset management space that excels at workflow automation and collaboration.
-They’ve designed a clutter-free interface for you to create your creative marketing assets and manage them in one secured workspace.
+The company has designed a clutter-free interface where you can work on your creative marketing assets and manage them in a secure workspace.

 - Search and find in seconds